 Not only is the School of Nursing a leader in academics, it also ranks among the top nursing schools in federal research funding.

 Research at the School of Nursing focuses on health behaviors and health promotion across the lifespan.
 The health promotion focus has developed largely because of our location in Central Texas and the southwestern United States, where there are large numbers of people who:

 - Live in poverty

 - Live in medically underserved communities

 - Suffer from chronic health problems

-In order to meet the healthcare needs of the underserved in Central Texas, the University of Texas School of Nursing manages two community-based wellness centers:
+In order to meet the healthcare needs of the underserved in Central Texas, the University of Texas School of Nursing manages community-based Wellness Center:

-Our community-based wellness centers provide almost 11,000 primary health care visits to low-income, uninsured men, women, and children in Austin and Travis County.
+Our Wellness Center provides almost 11,000 primary health care visits to low-income, uninsured men, women, and children in Austin and Travis County.
 These centers also serve as clinical practice sites for nursing school students and provide community-based settings for pilot research studies and major federally funded projects.